 This will display the Wine version currently installed on your system.

-Option 3: Install the Wine development version (nightly)
+Option 3: Install Wine devel (nightly dev version)

-To install the Wine development release, run the following command:
+To install the Wine development release, input the command below:

 sudo apt install --install-recommends winehq-devel